gregorias/coop.nvim/How it works.md

 The first feature Coop provides are non-blocking operations with [a convenient coroutine syntax](https://gregorias.github.io/posts/using-coroutines-in-neovim-lua/).
-Coop does that by reusing callback-based, non-blocking operations that Neovim already provides.
+Coop does that by reusing callback-based, non-blocking operations from Neovim’s standard library.
 To understand Coop’s mechanism, let’s first draw how a callback-based function provides concurrency: